OptimalSlope/manual/_pages/properties/6-properties.md

 The **Slope Anchor** is the fixed endpoint used to generate the candidate slope geometry.

-- Select **Crest** when the crest location and target slope height are known.
-Enter the crest position or click **Select** and choose it in the visualiser.
+- Select **Crest** when the upper endpoint is fixed by topography, a pit limit, or the planned crest alignment.
+Define the crest position and target slope height.
-- Select **Toe** when the toe location controls the design.
-Define the toe horizontal position and elevation by entering the values or using the two **Select** controls.
-Slope height and the bench-compatible height are then calculated automatically.
+- Select **Toe** when the lower endpoint is fixed by the pit floor, haul road, excavation boundary, or another design constraint.
+Define the toe horizontal position and elevation; the slope height and bench-compatible height are calculated automatically.
 - The property panel displays the resolved global coordinates and the estimated minimum and maximum OSA for the active anchor.

+Choose the anchor based on which endpoint must remain fixed, then set **Failure Direction** separately to match the slope orientation.

 The toe must lie inside the section, at or below the topography, and above the section floor.
 Toe elevations are resolved to the whole-unit elevation used by the solver.
 If a new value is invalid, review the message in the interface and adjust the toe position or elevation.